I simplified my design process. Started charging double. Here's the system.

 Once you get the project, it's time for brainstorming.
 In most projects, I focus on three things for the best results:

 Clients will share their ideas, but my understanding is the most important part.
 This is where I lock in the scope of the project.
-If the client asks for big changes later, We might need to revisit the proposal.
+If the client asks for big changes later, we might need to revisit the proposal.

 This step is crucial.
 It makes sure everyone is on the same page and sets clear project boundaries.